lumotist/backend/README.md

 To see example error responses take a look at [Permissions](https://github.com/lumotist/backend#permissions).

 ### Change Email **(auth token required)**
-Performing a POST request to `/account/change_email` with the users `password` and `new_email` will change the users email.
+Performing a PUT request to `/account/change_email` with the users `password` and `new_email` will change the users email.

-Example POST request:
+Example PUT request:

 	{
 	    "new_email": "test2@test.com",